 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Typical services assisting the homeless in a Continuum of Care include case management, housing counseling, job training and placement, healthcare, mental health services, substance misuse treatment, childcare, transportation, emergency food and clothing, Home for All; State of NH family violence services, education services, moving services, entitlement access Continuum of Care Bureau of Homeless and assistance, referrals to veterans' services, and legal assistance.
-In addition to participating Housing Services in the Continuum of Care, the City provides funding to agencies that make up a significant portion of the Continuum of Care system.
-This support is provided through the City's CDBG-funded Public Service Agency Grant (PSAG) program and through the Welfare Department, which is supported by local tax dollars.
-The Rockingham Planning Commission (RPC) undertook this assessment in cooperation 2022 Decienal with the New Hampshire Office of Planning and Development (OPD).
-Previous to this 2023 Regional Rockingham Planning report, the most recent housing needs assessment was completed in 2015 as part of RPC's Housing Needs Commission Regional Master Plan.
-The goal of the assessment is to provide information about existing Assessment conditions with a special focus on income, so that municipalities can address their communities' housing needs based on data.
-The goals of the PHA's 5-Year Plan include increasing the quality and supply of housing for Portsmouth Housing families of low- and moderate-income in Portsmouth, as well as encouraging access to Authority 5-Year Portsmouth Housing social services, healthcare, family support, youth programs, and senior programs for Plan Authority current PHA residents.
+Typical services assisting the homeless in a Continuum of Care include case management, housing counseling, job training and placement, healthcare, mental health services, substance misuse treatment, childcare, transportation, Home For All; State of NH Bureau emergency food and clothing, family violence services, education services, Continuum of Care of Homeless and Housing Services; moving services, entitlement access assistance, referrals to veterans' services, Continuum of Care Rockingham Community and legal assistance.
+In addition to participating in the Continuum of Care, the Action/Southern NH Services City provides funding to agencies that make up a significant portion of the Continuum of Care system.
+This support is provided through the City's CDBG- funded Public Service Agency Grant (PSAG) program and through the Welfare Department, which is supported by local tax dollars.
+The Rockingham Planning Commission (RPC) undertook this assessment in cooperation with the New Hampshire Office of Planning and Development 2023 Regional Housing (OPD).
+Previous to this report, the most recent housing needs assessment was Needs Assessment Rockingham Planning Commission completed in 2015 as part of RPC's Regional Master Plan.
+The goal of the Needs Assessment assessment is to provide information about existing conditions with a special focus on income, so that municipalities can address their communities' housing needs based on data.
+The goals of the PHA's 5-Year Plan include increasing the quality and supply of housing for families of low- and moderate-income in Portsmouth, as well as Portsmouth Housing Portsmouth Housing Authority encouraging access to social services, healthcare, family support, youth Authority 5-Year Plan r of tainouth flousing Authority programs, and senior programs for current PHA residents.
 The PHA has recently completed a project that provides 64 units of workforce housing in downtown Portsmouth.